gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 #### 3 - Kubernetes Access UX

-When upgrade is required, using native Kubernetes clients after `tsh kube login` will NOT work as the native clients cannot upgrade the connection. `tsh kube login` should advertise users to run `tsh kubectl` and `tsh proxy kube` instead of `kubectl version`. `tsh kube credentials` should also error out and suggest using `tsh kubectl` and `tsh proxy kube`.
+When the connection upgrade is required, vanilla Kubernetes clients cannot connect to Teleport Proxy directly.

+`tsh kube login` should advertise users to run `tsh kubectl` and `tsh proxy kube` (instead of `kubectl version`). `tsh kube credentials` should also error out and suggest using `tsh kubectl` and `tsh proxy kube`.

-`tsh kubectl` will automatically starts a local proxy and performs the connection upgrade when needed.
+`tsh kubectl` will automatically start a local proxy and performs the connection upgrade when needed.

-A new `tsh proxy kube` command will be added to support other Kubernetes clients.
-The command will start a local proxy and provide a config for Kubernetes clients to use:
+Vanilla Kubernetes clients can be used with `tsh proxy kube` running a local proxy:
 ```
 $ tsh proxy kube cluster1 cluster2 -p 8888